M2 Browning

 The M2 machine gun or Browning .50-caliber machine gun (informally, "Ma Deuce") is a heavy machine gun that was designed near the end of World War I by John Browning.
 While similar to Browning's M1919 Browning machine gun, which was chambered for the .30-06 cartridge, the M2 uses Browning's larger and more powerful .50 BMG (12.7 mm) cartridge.
 The design has had many designations; the official U.S. military designation for the infantry type is Browning Machine Gun, Cal. .50, M2, HB, Flexible.
 It has been used against infantry, light armored vehicles, watercraft, light fortifications, and low-flying aircraft.

 The gun has been used extensively as a vehicle weapon and for aircraft armament by the United States since the 1930s.
-It was heavily used during World War II, the Korean War, the Vietnam War, the Falklands War, the Soviet–Afghan War, the Gulf War, the Iraq War, and the War in Afghanistan.
+It was heavily used during World War II, the Korean War, the Vietnam War, the Gulf War, the War in Afghanistan, and the Iraq War.
 It is the primary heavy machine gun of NATO countries and has been used by many other countries as well.
 U.S. forces have used the M2 longer than any other firearm except the .45 ACP M1911 pistol, which was also designed by John Browning.

 The M2HB (heavy barrel) is manufactured in the U.S. by General Dynamics, Ohio Ordnance Works, U.S. Ordnance, and FN Herstal for sale to the U.S. government and other nations via Foreign Military Sales.